elamicon/elamicon/README.md

 ## Contribute

 You can help us transcribing text fragments from published sources.
 Send us a mail with the new texts.
-Similarily, if you'ce created a new Glyph grouping you think would be helpful to others, send it in so we can include it.
+Similarily, if you've created a new Glyph grouping you think would be helpful to others, send it in so we can include it.